Psychiatrist: America's 'Extremely Punitive' Prisons Make Mental Illness Worse

 On what police call a "compassionate arrest" of mentally ill people

-Police officers, sometimes in an attempt to provide mentally ill people with treatment, have said things to me, "We know if we take them to jail, they will at least get 'three hots and a cot.'
+Police officers, sometimes in an attempt to provide mentally ill people with treatment, have said things to me: "We know if we take them to jail, they will at least get 'three hots and a cot.'
 They will at least get their psychiatric medications."
 And so taking them to jail feels like an act of compassion.

 So this idea of a "compassionate arrest" struck me so deeply, because we would never do something like that for someone to make sure that someone received their treatment for diabetes.
 We would never arrest someone to make sure that they received treatment for their cancer.
 We only do that in this situation of the mentally ill, and that, to me, seems like a travesty.